tigera-cs/Calico-Foundation/2.2-networking-pod-connectivity-advanced-lab/README.md

 ```

-Check the status of Calico on the node:
+Check the BGP connection status from worker1 to other nodes (BGPPeers) in the cluster.

 ```
 sudo calicoctl node status
 ```